Skip to main content

 Score Validity

-You must resit if you defer or reapply.
+You must resit if you defer or reapply the following year.

 01